sathomas/jsDataV.is/src/text/apndA/04-collections.md

 As the comment in line 5 indicates, we start our count at 0.
 That value is passed as the first parameter to the function in line 2, and the function returns an updated value in line 3.

-> Note: If you've followed the development of "big data" implementations such as Hadoop or Google's search, you may know that the fundamental algorithm behind those technologies is _mapReduce_.
+> Note: If you've followed the development of "big data" implementations such as Hadoop or Google's search, you may know that the fundamental algorithm behind those technologies is _MapReduce_.
 Although the context differs, the same concepts underlie the `map()` and `reduce()` utilities in Underscore.js.

 ### Finding Elements in a Collection